mkt80/pkoPreview/_pages/registration.md

 ---
 This year, we’ve enlisted the help of TeamSnap again to streamline our member registration process.
 In one swoop, you’ll accomplish the following things:
-1. Sign up for a new TeamSnap account/player -- OR -- import an existing TeamSnap account/player
+1. Sign up for a new TeamSnap account -- OR -- import an existing TeamSnap account
 2. Complete your member profile including emergency contact info
 3. Sign the PKO Code of Conduct Policy
 4. Sign the PKO Saftey Policy